caina89/calciumIPACL/README.md

 ## SoupX using 1_qc_SoupX.R (in R).

-Read the output files generated from the first half of '1_qc.ipynb', run SoupX in R, and write the corrected count matrix for further analyses.
+Run SoupX in R, to detect and correct for mRNA contamination

 ## Combine samples using 2_combine.py